Alexandre-Kolobov/Projet_2/README.md

 		For Linux: venv/bin/activate

-	4)Place your command line in /YOUR_FOLDER and Make "git init" and then "git clone https://github.com/Alexandre-Kolobov/Projet_2.git"
+	4)Place your command line in /YOUR_FOLDER and then "git clone https://github.com/Alexandre-Kolobov/Projet_2.git"

 	5)Go to Projet_2 folder and make "pip install -r requirements.txt"